About Intercountry Adoption Australia

 We can help you be better prepared for each of the steps involved in adopting from overseas, as well as any challenges that may arise before you make contact with your State or Territory government to start the process.

 Our website includes a range of information to help you to learn about all aspects of intercountry adoption.
-This includes important information while you’re Thinking about adoption, information about Australia’s Partner countries, Things to consider, important contact details of the central authority in your state or territory if you decide to begin the process, and much more.
+This includes important information while you’re Countries and Consideration, information about Australia’s Partner countries, Things to consider, important contact details of the central authority in your state or territory if you decide to begin the process, and much more.

 Intercountry Adoption Australia also understands that your journey doesn’t end on the day your child arrives in your home.
 We can help connect you to a range of support services to help you as you get to know your child and your child gets to know their new family.